ray-project/ray/doc/source/serve/tutorials/deployment-graph-patterns/branching_input.md

 ## Execution

 This graph includes two `Model` nodes, with `weights` of 0 and 1.
-It passes the input into the two `Models`, and they adds their own weights to it.
+It passes the input into the two `Models`, and they add their own weights to it.
 Then, it uses the `combine` deployment to add the two `Model` deployments' output together.

 The resulting calculation is: